jbarcelo/Graph/README.md

 # Graph

 jbarcelo@jbarcelo-Inspiron-5570:~/development/repos/Graph$ java -cp json-20210307.jar:.
-Graph
+GitHubGraph
 IMPORTANT: The GitHub API is limited to 60 requests/hour.
 If we reach that limit the program will fail
 Enter the user to start the search:
 jbarcelo